 View below of the lake, meteorological station, bandstand and pavilion, dated July 22nd 1906

 Rusholme is fortunate in having 3 parks for its residents.
-Although today Whitworth Park is on the northern border of Rusholme it has in the past been considered part of Rusholme.
+Although Whitworth Park is on the northern border of Rusholme it has in the past been considered part of Rusholme.
 Whitworth Park & Gallery is on the western side of Oxford Road between Denmark Road and Moss Lane East.
-This site was some 20 acres in all and on the southern corner near Moss Lane, (then called Moss Grove), the very wealthy Manchester banking family of Entwisle had a large mansion, Rusholme House, built in 1819.
+This site is some 20 acres in total and here in 1819 the very wealthy Manchester banking family of Entwisle built a large mansion, Rusholme House.
 They lived there until 1865 when another wealthy family, the Crompton-Potter family acquired Rusholme House.
 During their ownership, some of the grounds, (20 acres in all) were opened to the public and became known as Potters Fields.

 To the northern end of this site, near to Denmark Road, another mansion was built, Grove House.
 The date when this property was built is unclear, certainly before 1848.